 Flexible working arrangements for both men and women can result in increased gender equality in the workplace and boost corporate profits through productivity gains.

-Associate Professor Rae Cooper argues that despite decades of talk, women’s careers are still hampered by glass ceilings, and glass walls that segregate men and women into gender determined roles.
-When combined with the ‘sticky floor’, where women predominate at the lower end of organisations in jobs that lack in career path and high pay, these factors create the architecture of gender based inequality in the labour force.
+Associate Professor Rae Cooper argues that despite decades of talk, women’s careers are still hampered by glass ceilings as well as glass walls that segregate men and women into gender-determined roles.
+When combined with the "sticky floor", where women predominate at the lower end of organisations in jobs that lack a career path and high pay, these factors create the architecture of gender-based inequality in the labour force.

-While flexibility in Australia typically means reduced hours, Dr Cooper believes there’s a strong case for mainstreaming flexibility for all employees.
-Dr Cooper’s research indicates that while many employers are wary of the cost, a policy such as ‘all roles flex’ can pay for itself through talent retention and productivity gains.
+While flexibility in Australia typically means reduced hours, Dr Cooper believes there's a strong case for mainstreaming flexibility for all employees.
+Her research indicates that while many employers are wary of the cost, a policy such as "all roles flex" can pay for itself through talent retention and productivity gains.

 Flexibility means women are not forced to make a choice between having a good family life and having a good career.